 Consider the following to identify the scenarios:

 Design a fast and fluid user experience that is consistent, easy to learn, with primary scenarios that require only a few steps to complete.
-Depending on the purpose of the app, make use of third party APIs or web services.
+Depending on the purpose of the add-in, make use of third party APIs or web services.

-Install and test the app.
+Install and test the add-in.

-Publish the app.
+Publish the add-in.

-Updating the app
+Updating the add-in

-Contextual activation for mail apps
+Contextual activation for mail add-ins

 Designing the user interface

 Creating a manifest